opensafely/documentation/docs/actions-scripts.md

     ```

-### Smaller `moderately_senstive` Output Files
+### Smaller `moderately_sensitive` output files

 These outputs are marked as `moderately_sensitive` in your `project.yaml`, and are available to view with [Level 4 access](level-4-server.md).
+Outputs can be:
+* aggregate summary data
+* images
-They can consist of aggregate summary data, images, or log files for debugging action code.
+* log files for debugging action code

 Due to the fact that Level 4 files need to be reviewed, there are various restrictions placed on sizes and formats of files that can be released

+#### File format restrictions

-Firstly, only certain formats are supported, in order that the reviewers can properly read the outputs.
+These are restricted so that reviewers can properly examine the outputs on the secure server.

 | Type | Formats |
 | --- | --- |